code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/professional-development-workshops/index.md

 [/col-20]

 Code.org and ISTE are partnering to expand teacher community and learning opportunities beyond Code.org’s professional learning.
-Through this partnership, [we can offer an ISTE membership](https://www.iste.org/membership/code-org) exclusively to Code.org teachers at the special price of $99 (regularly $125).
+Through this partnership, we can offer a [first time ISTE membership](https://www.iste.org/membership/code-org) exclusively to Code.org teachers at the special price of $99 (regularly $125).

 Check out these 3 key benefits of ISTE membership:

-- Professional Learning Networks made up of peer experts, including computer science educators
+- Professional Learning Networks made up of peer experts, including computer science educators.
-- Hundreds of webinar and ISTE Conference & Expo recordings on coding and other edtech topics
+- Hundreds of webinar and ISTE Conference & Expo recordings on coding and other edtech topics.
-- Empowered Learner, ISTE’s print and online magazine for members covering the most important topics in edtech ($49 retail value)
+- Empowered Learner, ISTE’s print and online magazine for members covering the most important topics in edtech ($49 retail value).

 ## Become a CS Fundamentals Facilitator